jarret/bannerpunk/README.md

 # BannerPunk

-For an overall explaination [The Main Page](https://bannerpunk.biz) which is a deployed, running version of this project.
+For an overall explanation [The Main Page](https://bannerpunk.biz) which is a deployed, running version of this project.

 It explains how the pixel drawing messages are sent from a purchaser to a BannerPunk server via Lightning Network transactions.